DamnWidget/SublimePySide/README.markdown

 **NOTES**: Conversion from PyQt4 API 1 QVariant toWhatever methods to PySide is not automatic yet so maybe you should edit your code by hand after conversion.
 PySide only converts to PyQt4 API 2.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.
+Note that this behaviour is only true in Sublime Text 2, in Sublime Text 3 you don't have the need to create SublimeRope projects if you are using SublimePython (the Sublime Text 3 version of SublimeRope)

 Features
 ----------